 You must comply with Lake Jane Estates’ Rules & Regulations.
 For a complete list of rules, please refer to Lake Jane Estates’ website at www.lakejane.org.

-You and your guests may NOT park in a lot other than the Park Areas you have reserved.
+You and your guests may NOT park in a lot other than the lot for the Park Area(s) you have reserved.
 For example, if you reserve the Lower Park, no one in your party may park in the upper parking lot.

 Reservation of the boat launch area is not allowed.
 Parking at the boat launch area is not allowed.